very-good-science/data-hazards/site/contents/hazards/general-hazard.md

 ## Safety Precautions

--  Users of this work should be informed that __the responsibility for using this work responsibly and ethically, lies with each person who impliments it in a project or product.__
+-  Users of this work should be informed that __the responsibility for using this work responsibly and ethically, lies with each person who implements it in a project or product.__